Secukinumab

 Surgery

-If you need surgery for any reason, you should discuss this with your rheumatologist as some people need to stop taking secukinumab before surgery.
+If you need surgery for any reason, you should discuss this with your rheumatologist as some people might need to stop taking secukinumab before surgery.

 Alcohol